TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

 to be available on your Unix-based operating system (Linux, macOS, WSL on Windows, for example).

-This allows you to perform shortcuts to render your documentation instead of typing a long :bash:`docker run...` or :bash:`podman run...` command:
+This allows you to render your documentation by using

 ..  code-block:: shell

     make docs

+instead of typing a long :bash:`docker run...` or :bash:`podman run...` command.

-You should see something like this
+When rendering locally you should ideally see something like this

 .. code-block:: text